ProjectFranklinEngineering/swift/README.md

 * Make it easier to read and begin understanding unfamiliar code.
 * Make code easier to maintain.
+* Make it easier to search the codebase
 * Reduce simple programmer errors.
 * Reduce cognitive load while coding.
-* Keep discussions on diffs focused on the code's logic rather than its style.
+* Keep discussions on diffs focused on the code's logic, rather than its style.

 Note that brevity is not a primary goal.
-Code should be made more concise only if other good code qualities (such as readability, simplicity, and clarity) remain equal or are improved.
+Code should be made more concise only if other good code qualities (such as readability, simplicity and clarity) remain equal or are improved.

 ## Guiding Tenets

-* This guide is in addition to the official [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
+* This guide incorporates by reference the official [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 These rules should not contradict that document.
 * These rules should not fight Xcode's <kbd>^</kbd> + <kbd>I</kbd> indentation behavior.
-* We strive to make every rule lintable:
+* As much as possible, we strive to make every rule enforceable via [SwiftLint](https://github.com/realm/SwiftLint):
-  * If a rule changes the format of the code, it needs to be able to be reformatted automatically (either using [SwiftLint](https://github.com/realm/SwiftLint) autocorrect or [SwiftFormat](https://github.com/nicklockwood/SwiftFormat)).
-  * For rules that don't directly change the format of the code, we should have a lint rule that throws a warning.
+  * Wherever possible, we should have a lint rule that throws a warning.
-  * Exceptions to these rules should be rare and heavily justified.
+  * Exceptions to these rules (places where `swiftlint` is disabled) should be rare and heavily justified.

 ## Table of Contents